piyushsangale13/sudokuSolver/README.md

 ----HOW TO USE----
 1. Download the file
+2. Move index.html, style.css, script.js in same folder
-2. Open index.html file
+3. Open index.html file
-3. Fill the sudoku grids
+4. Fill the sudoku grids
-4. Click on "UPLOAD"
+5. Click on "UPLOAD"
-5. Click on "VIEW SOLUTION" to get the solved sudoku
+6. Click on "VIEW SOLUTION" to get the solved sudoku

 Alogorithm has been uploaded in 3 programming languages-
 1. script.js for code in javaScript